danyishere/expenses-analysis/README.md

 - [Results and Synthesis](https://github.com/danyishere/expenses-analysis/blob/main/Markdown%20files/synthesis.md#synthesis)

 # Goal

 ## Budget

-The main focus here is to understand, based on my account statements (.xlsx):
+The main focus here is to understand, based on my account statements:
 - how much I spend in each category
 - how much I save and invest
 - determine whether my budget allows me to clear a budget surplus or if I should increase/shift it towards another category